Table of contents

 • Irritability

-Although Strattera may be more widely used, it may not be the right medication for everyone.
+Although Strattera may be more widely used, it may not be the right medication for you.
 To get the non-stimulant medication that’s right for you, speak to a healthcare provider about your symptoms, medical history, and allergies.

 Klarity can connect you with licensed healthcare providers who specialize in personalized ADHD treatment and non-stimulant ADHD medications.